centreon/centreon-documentation/fr/integrations/plugin-packs/procedures/virtualization-vmware2-vm.md

 1;
 ```

 Each entry is called a container.
+You need at least a "default" entry.

 > You can also define the "port" attribute to change listening port.